Frequently asked questions about the Revitalising Newcastle program:

 - The Voluntary Planning Agreement (VPA) – this document sets out the contributions that Hunter Development Corporation, on behalf of the NSW Government, will make to Council in terms of land and works for public benefit, once the new Newcastle Local Environmental Plan for the sites is in place.
 This includes reinvesting the land sales back into the Revitalising Newcastle program.

-What is the draft voluntary planning agreement that is also on exhibition with the planning proposal?
+What is the draft voluntary planning agreement that was also on exhibition with the planning proposal?

 The draft Voluntary Planning Agreement (VPA) is a legal agreement between Hunter Development Corporation (HDC) and Newcastle City Council under the Environmental Planning and Assessment Act 1979.
 It provides a formal commitment by HDC to dedicate land for new public open spaces and to commit to ensuring that development on the corridor will include a minimum amount of affordable housing.